IBM/ansible-powervc/README.md

 - Requires Ansible 2.14.0 or newer
 - For help installing Ansible, refer to the [Installing Ansible] section of the Ansible Documentation
-- For help installing the ibm.power\_hmc collection, refer to the [install](docs/source/installation.rst) page of this project
+- For help installing the ibm.powervc collection, refer to the [install](docs/source/installation.rst) page of this project

 ### Python